 And to really stand out, start networking with creatives.
 These are the bloggers that are hustling hard, designing, creating and entrepreneuring 🙂

-What’s great about these freelance services is that you can turn them into passive income.
+What’s great about these side businesses is that you can turn them into passive income.
 As a freelance writer I created a course.

 It’s evergreen and is always available which means passive income every day.
 And you can have this too!